After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 If $51,000 is approximately the average salary, what can you expect to make during the course of your career?
 Each school is different, but a reasonable estimate of the salary of tenured faculty would be:

 - Starting salary: $40,000 to $50,000.

 Generally, the salaries will be similar to what would be given to public school teachers in the same area who had the same educational level, or perhaps a bit higher.

-Since around $50,000 is the average salary for tenured faculty, what can make a salary lower or higher?
-According to the Community Colleges report, there are differences in how 2-year Colleges calculate salaries, but frequently, professors will get higher salaries if they:
+Since around $50,000 is the average for tenured faculty, what can make a salary lower or higher?
+According to the community colleges report, there are differences in how 2-year schools calculate pay rates, but frequently, professors will get higher amounts if they:

 - Have education beyond a Master's.

-- Have a higher rank because they have worked at the college longer.
+- Have a higher rank because they have worked at the school longer.

 - Teach science, technology, engineering or math (STEM) classes, or in another field that the college has difficulty finding instructors to teach.

 - Work during the summer teaching classes beyond the regular 9 or 10-month contract.

 - Teach extra classes beyond the number required by the job (sometimes available).